Volkowo/Milestone1_Group39/Software Design Document.md

 ## 2. Requirements

-### 2.1 User Requirements - WIP (i plan to add narrative descriptions for each one)
+### 2.1 User Requirements -
 Due to the nature of this type of system there can be a variety of different people that could use it but as stated previously the main 3 that are focused on are people with specific dietary needs, nutritionists/ dietitians, and researchers.
 To fit the needs of all these different groups of people the user requirements are listed below.
-- Display a list of food items and their nutritional information:
+- Display a list of food items and their nutritional information.
-- Allow the user to search for specific food items:
+- Allow the user to search for specific food items.
-- Allow the user to select tags to filter the types of food items:
+- Allow the user to select tags to filter the types of food items.
-- Display more detailed information based on a food item:
+- Display more detailed information based on a food item.
-- Allow the user to search for food items by nutrition levels:
+- Allow the user to search for food items by nutrition levels.

 ### 2.2	Software Requirements
 Define the functionality the software will provide.
 This section should list requirements formally, often using the word "shall" to describe functionalities.